raystack/firehose/docs/README.md

 * **Sinks** Firehose supports sinking stream data to log console, HTTP, GRPC, PostgresDB\(JDBC\), InfluxDB, Elastic Search & Redis.
 * **Scale** Firehose scales in an instant, both vertically and horizontally, for high-performance streaming sink and zero data drops.
-* **Extensibility** Add your own sink to firehose with a clearly defined interface or choose from already provided ones.
+* **Extensibility** Add your own sink to Firehose with a clearly defined interface or choose from already provided ones.
 * **Runtime** Firehose can run inside containers or VMs in a fully managed runtime environment like Kubernetes.
 * **Metrics** Always know what’s going on with your deployment with built-in monitoring of throughput, response times, errors, and more.